Home

 This is a very popular spot and therefore fairly busy.
 The trail follows Johnston Creek as it winds through the valley it has been carving over the last 8000 years.
 It takes about 20 minutes walking at a quick pace to get to the Lower Falls - longer if you would like to meander and take plenty of photos!!

-At Johnston Canyon, there is a nice little restaurant with patio where you can enjoy breakfast/brunch (they also have an all day breakfast for all you breakfast lovers!), lunch or dinner.
+Hungry?
+There is a nice little restaurant with patio where you can enjoy breakfast/brunch (they also have an all day breakfast for all you breakfast lovers!), lunch or dinner.
 Go for a stroll and work up an appetite!

 Johnston Canyon Accommodations